 The Danforth East Community Association started in an unusual way.
 We didn’t gather together to fight against something — a development or city plan.
 We gathered to build something.
 We met around our dining room tables to share dreams of what our little pocket could be and plans to get us there.
 Our vision, from the start in 2007, was to make Danforth East a more vibrant, walkable, safe place.
 A few months in, we held our inaugural community association meeting, expecting a couple dozen people to show up.
 More than 130 arrived.

-- Commercial area renewal initiatives including pop-up shops, a DECA Gems competition and community events (all through an exciting partnership with Woodgreen, with support from the Metcalf Foundation)
+- Commercial area renewal initiatives including pop-up shops and community events (all through an exciting partnership with Woodgreen, with support from the Metcalf Foundation)

 - a number of neighbourhood visioning initiatives